fl4p/fugu-mppt-firmware/README.md

 The control loop has an update rate of about 160 Hz or 260 Hz without telemetry.

+# Voltage & Current Sensors, ADC

+The firmware tries to be as hardware independent as possible by using layers of abstraction, so you can easily adopt it with your ADC model and topology.
+Implementations exist for the ADS1x15, INA226, esp32_adc.

+The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC is ok), it is only needed for under- and over-voltage shutdown.
+Since `Vout` is our battery voltage it should be more precise.

+The current sensor can be either at the input (`Iin`) or output (`Iout`) or both.
+If there's only one current sensor we can infer the other current using the voltage ratio of the converter.
+The code represents this with a `VirtualSensor`.

+If the current sensor is bi-directional, the converter can operate in boost mode, boosting lower solar voltage to a higher battery voltage.
+This is not yet implemented.

+Here are some relevant types:

+* `LinearTransform`: Linear X->Y transform to scale voltage readings and zero-offsetting.
+* `ADC_Sampler`: Schedules ADC reads, manages sensors and calibration
+* `CalibrationConstraints`: value constraints a sensor must meet during calibration (average, stddev).
+* `Sensor`: Represents a physical sensor with running statistics (average, variance)
+* `VirtualSensor`: A sensor with computed values.
+Also comes with running stats.
+* `AsyncADC`: Abstract interface for asynchronous (non-blocking) ADC implementation

 # MPPT Algorithm

 The tracking consists of 3 phases: